Score plateau

 You are not simulating real test conditions

 Practising individual tasks in isolation is useful for skill-building, but it does not prepare you for the fatigue, time pressure, and sustained focus of a 2-hour non-stop test.
-Full timed mocks reveal weaknesses that drill practice hides.
+Take full timed mocks to reveal weaknesses that drill practice hides.
+Research shows you need at least 3–4 mock tests before the real exam.

 - 5